weta20/PC-LDPP-CASE/README.md

 ## 1. Overview
 This repository contains a collection of large-scale benchmark datasets for the **Laser Drilling Path Planning (LDPP)** problem in semiconductor manufacturing.

-The dataset is designed to challenge Traveling Salesman Problem (TSP) solvers by introducing **Process-Specific Constraints**, where the cost of movement depends not only on distance but also on the kinetic stability of the laser head across a **four-point sequence (Quad-Sequence)**.
+The dataset is designed to challenge Traveling Salesman Problem (TSP) solvers by introducing **Process-Specific Constraints**, where the cost of movement depends not only on distance but also on the turning stability of the laser head across.

 ## 2. Problem Context
-In high-density chip manufacturing, the goal is to traverse $10^5$ to $10^6$ coordinates.
+In high-density chip manufacturing, the goal is to traverse $0$ to $10^6$ coordinates.
 To maintain precision, the path must minimize frequent sharp turns and sudden accelerations.

 ## 3. Data Specification

 ### File Format
-The data is provided in `.csv` or `.tsp` (TSPLIB compatible) formats.
+The data is provided in `.txt`formats.
 Each file represents a specific chip layout.

 ### Column Descriptions
 | Column | Name | Description | Unit |